-Osteosarcoma In Dogs
+Osteosarcoma in Dogs

 A diagnosis of Osteosarcoma is usually made by taking radiographs (x-rays) of the affected area along with Physical Examination findings.
 It is a fairly straightforward diagnosis from plain x-ray films.
 The cancer eating the bone can be seen readily, leaving what we call a “lytic” or “moth-eaten” pattern.
-Others refer to this pattern as “star-bursts” because it looks like how a child might draw rays extending out from the sun.
+Others refer to this pattern as “star-bursts” because it looks how a child might draw rays extending from the sun.

-If you notice any changes to your dog’s leg or legs, including swelling, heat, pain, or decreased function we recommend scheduling an examination with a member of our veterinary team.
-Whether it’s a sprain, fracture, Ligament Tear, or the dreaded Osteosarcoma, early diagnosis leads to early treatment, less pain and suffering, and better outcomes.
+If you notice any changes to your dog’s leg or legs, including swelling, heat, pain, or decreased function, we recommend scheduling an examination with a member of our veterinary team.
+Whether it’s a sprain, fracture, Ligament Tear, or the dreaded Osteosarcoma, early diagnosis leads to early treatment, reduced pain and suffering, and better outcomes.
 To schedule an appointment or speak to a member of our Veterinary Team, please call one of our offices.

 World of Animals Veterinary Hospitals